aloksha/code-parser-docs/template/index.md

 # Template Structure

 Dynamsoft Code Parser(DCP) 2.0.0 starts to support parsing any type of code by loading its parse rule templates.
-This article will introduce you what a parse rule template includes and how to configure a template.
+This article will introduce you what a parse rule template includes and how to write a template.

 ## Definition

-Dynamsoft Code Parser uses a code parsing rule template to set parameters.
-A template contains four types of data: `Specification`, `DedicatedLibrary`, `CodeMapFile` and `FieldArray`.
+Dynamsoft Code Parser uses parse rule templates to support code parsing.
+A template contains 6 types of data:

-- `Specification` is used to specify the official released specification which the parsing rule comes from or relies on.
-Read more about [`Specification`](#specification);

-- `FieldArray` is an array used to specify all the fields you want to parse from code.
-Every field in this array should be assigned with `FieldName` and `ParentFieldName`.
-Read more about [`FieldArray`](#fieldarray).

-- `DedicatedLibrary` is an optional parameter used to specify the path of a dynamic-link library which is provided by us.
-Please reach out on us if you have some special code to parse.

-- `CodeMapFile` is an optional parameter used to specify the path of a map that helps converting some fields which represented as code into readable results.

-### Specification

-Each parsing rule template must specify its referenced specification through the `Specification` object since the template is actually transformed from the specification.
-Its parameters includes:

-- `Name` specifies the specification's name uniquely.
+- `Name`

-- `BasedOn` is an optional parameter used to specify the name of which existing specification your new parsing rule template is based on.
-It can save you time on new template's writing.
+- `CodeType`
+- `CodeFeaturePattern`
+- `DedicatedLibrary`
+- `CodeMapFile`
+- `Fields`

+### `Name`

+    Specifies the template's name uniquely which always consists of the name of the specification that the template refered to.

+### `CodeType`

-- `CodeType` specifies the code's type.
-One `CodeType` can be assigned to several specific specifications.
+    Specifies the code's type.
+One `CodeType` can cover several specifications.
 It can be used as the argument of [`setCodeType()`](../development/javascript/api-reference/CodeParser.md#setcodetype);

+### `CodeFeaturePattern`

-- `FeatureString` is a regular expression string used to find out whether the code follows this specification.
+    A regular expression string used to find out whether the code follows this template.

+### `DedicatedLibrary`

+    An optional parameter used to specify the path of a dynamic-link library which is provided by us.
+Please [contact us](https://www.dynamsoft.com/company/contact/) if you have any special code to parse.

+### `CodeMapFile`

+    An optional parameter used to specify the path of a map that helps converting some fields which represented as code into readable results.

-### FieldArray
+### Fields

-`FieldArray` is an array of objects.
+    An array of objects used to specify all the fields you want to parse from code.
 Each object stands for a field in the code that you want or need to parse.
 Parameters in each object are as follows:

 - `FieldName` identifies the field uniquely and represent the parse result of the field.

-- `ParentFieldName` specifies the field which contains the current field.
+- `ChildFields` specifies the field which contains the current field.
 It's used with `OffsetFromParentStart` to locate the current field.
 If the code string needs some processing, you can define it with `fullCodeString` as its `FieldName`.
 If not, the field of `fullCodeString` still exists.

 - `Location` is an object that contains an array which stores all the options to locate the field and a string which specify the way to apply these options.